bazelbuild/bazel/site/docs/tutorial/cpp.md

 Build C++
 =========

-You can use Bazel to build your C++ application, in this tutorial you'll learn how to:
+You can use Bazel to build your C++ application.
+In this tutorial you'll learn how to:

 * Build your first C++ target
-* Using external libraries
+* Use external libraries
-* Writing and running C++ test
+* Write and run C++ tests
-* Using precompiled libraries
+* Use precompiled libraries

-## Setup your workspace
+## Setting up your workspace

 Suppose that you have an existing project in a directory, say, `~/gitroot/my-project/`.
 Create an empty file at